Api-Nasa/React-Web/README.md

 - Hooks used:  `usestate`, `usereducer`, `useref`, `useeffects`,

 - As appropriate, we have used Frameworks or libraries like `MapBox`, `Bootstrap`, `Animate.js`, `@material-ui/core`, o `react-zoom-pan-pinch`
+- We have used our own CDN (Cloudinary) to host the project's media.
 --------------------------------------
 --------------------------------------
 > In this exercise, the API-NASA of the astronomical image of the day is called.